Graphons arising from graphs definable over finite fields: Algebraic regularity lemma

-The idea is to improve this result by using the definability of $\Gamma$ and the constraints on the growth rates of the sets of realisations of definable sets over CDM-classes from Definition~\ref{CDM}.
+The idea is to improve this result by using the definability of $\bGamma$ and the constraints on the growth rates of the sets of realisations of definable sets over CDM-classes in the spirit of \ref{actual-use-cdm}.

 Let us name the key objects.
 For $F\in\cC$ and an $s\in \bS(F)$, let $T=T_{s}:L^2[0,1]\to L^2[0,1]$ be the kernel operator

 associated with the stepfunction $W_{s}=W(\bGamma_s(F))$.

 The proof consists of the following conceptual steps.